logseq/docs/pages/term.properties.md

 	- _Page properties_ are defined by putting them into the first block of the page (_frontmatter_).
 	- _Block properties_ are defined by putting them into any other block.
 	- Any page or block can have multiple pairs of properties.
+	- Properties with no value are not visible or queryable e.g. `property:: `
 	- ### Property values
 	  id:: 6356e902-3b7b-4cb2-8c3e-6a904c813c40
 		- Property values can be a mix of almost any text, links, page links and tags.
 This means you can write like anywhere else in Logseq: